When making any API requests, you have to authenticate in one of the following ways:

 - Click Generate new token and choose the token type to create (read-only or read/write).

-- Copy the newly created token and store it safely in your app (specifically, it should be added to Git version control).
+- Copy the newly created token and store it safely in your app (specifically, it should not be added to Git version control).

 - Your token should be sent with every API request inside the